Pseudo-nitzschia australis: Effects on marine life

 Marine mammals and seabirds have displayed adverse effects when in contact with Domoic acid including neurological effects and mortality.
 However, organisms such as shellfish and fish can ingest and accumulate domoic acid without ill effects.
 Despite these organisms not being effected, they can contribute to toxicity accumulating in the organisms that eat them.
 Domoic acid can accumulate up the food chain and cause adverse effects in marine organisms that are in higher trophic levels.
 It can cause neurological syndromes, gastrointestinal syndromes, acute retina issues, motor sensory abnormalities, heart defects, and morphological brain changes.

+Environmental Triggers and Bloom Impacts

+Bloom formation of Pseudo-nitzschia australis is influenced by several environmental factors: